Native support of Behat in PhpStorm includes:

 In the field, specify the location of the configuration file to use.
 Type the path manually or click and choose the file in the dialog that opens.

-Running and debugging Behat tests
+Run and debug Behat tests

 For information about writing Behat features, refer to the Behat Documentation.